Shows sustainability

 What we are doing to make RHS shows more sustainable

-As a registered charity, shows provide a vital source of revenue so the RHS can continue to inspire everyone to become gardeners and explain the benefits it can bring to people and the planet.
-We believe having a platform to educate and inform the millions of people who visit our shows, or tune in to the BBC coverage, justify putting on the events each year.
+As a registered charity, our shows provide a vital source of revenue so the RHS can continue to inspire everyone to become gardeners and explain the benefits it can bring to people and the planet.
+We believe having a platform to educate and inform the millions of people who visit our shows, or tune in to the BBC coverage, justifies putting on the events each year.
 The shows also give the horticultural industry, which will be worth £42 billion to the UK economy within the next 10 years, an essential boost for business.

 As part of the RHS Sustainability Strategy and Planet-Friendly Gardening Campaign we are committed to improving our sustainability practice and have established an internal Shows Sustainability Working Group.
-Since 2018, our Shows team have been working with A Greener Festival which helps event organisers to be more environmentally sustainable.
-In 2021 we launched the RHS Sustainability Strategy with a target to be net positive for nature and people by 2030 and the shows play a big part in this.
+Since 2018, our Shows team have been working with A Greener Festival, which helps event organisers to be more environmentally sustainable.
+In 2021 we launched the RHS Sustainability Strategy, with a target to be net positive for nature and people by 2030, and the shows play a big part in this.

 What we are doing now and